splendo/kaluga/base/formatting/README.md

 This library formats and parses numbers and strings in a locale-aware manner.

 ## Installing
 This library is available on Maven Central.
-You can import Kaluga Formatting as follows:
+You can import Kaluga Base Formatting as follows:

 ```kotlin
 repositories {